6 Innovation & Idea Management Software (2025 Comparison)

 InnovationCast homepage: The refreshingly simple, yet uniquely effective, Innovation Management platform.

-As we’ve shared in our founding story, we built innovationCast because we didn’t find innovation management software that had all three necessary components listed above: (1) full idea lifecycle management, (2) configurability, and (3) collaboration.
+As we’ve shared in our founding story, we built innovationCast because we didn’t find innovation management software that had all four necessary components listed above: (1) full idea lifecycle management, (2) configurability, (3) collaboration, and (4) integrated guidance.

 Here’s how we designed InnovationCast to fulfill those necessary components of innovation, outlined in the context of the lifecycle of an idea.
 We’ll start with idea collection.